 Where is the WordPress tagline located?

-Blog taglines are located in the homepage title, and the default WordPress tagline that sites get when they are created for the first time is “Just another WordPress site”.
+The default WordPress tagline that sites get when they are created is “Just another WordPress site”.

-The WordPress tagline is also appearing in the search engine results page.
-Whenever people look for something and your blog matches their search, your tagline will be the complete title they see in the results.
+The WordPress tagline will show up on the search engine results page.
+Whenever people look for something and your blog matches their search, your tagline will be the complete text they see in the results.

 Why is a WordPress tagline important?

 There are several reasons why a WordPress page title is so important.
-The website tagline is the very first thing that a person notices when they visit your website.
+The site title and tagline are the very first thing that a person notices when they visit your website.
 Basically, the title of your website along with the tagline tells the visitor what your website is about.
-The title of the website is the actual name of the website, while the tagline is a short description of it that is kept underneath the title.
+The title of the website is the actual website name, while the tagline is a short description of it that is kept underneath the title.

 The first time a person builds a website creates a title and a tagline because they are required to.
 Usually, they don’t pay much attention to these details and they are required to change them a while after.
 Optimizing a WordPress tagline can bring amazing results in the long run.
-The WordPress tagline is important because:
+The WordPress title and tagline are important because:

 - It communicates what the website is about (a specific niche)